m-aparna/Green-Buddy/README.md

    - Automatic Notifications: Implement reminders for tasks like watering, pruning, and fertilizing based on the specific needs of each plant (can be set by user).

    - Plant Growth Tracker: Allow users to track the growth of their plants over time.
-Feature to show growth statistics.
+Feature to show growth statistics and ability to maintain streaks.

    - Badges and Achievements: Introduce a reward system where users can earn badges and achievements for milestones in their gardening journey, such as successful plant care or planting a tree a day.